Acton

 Simon Jenkins gave this church a single star, mentioning his beloved monuments but somehow overlooking the Norman font and decorative carvings.
 Not for the first time I wonder if he was amnesiac or whether he didn’t visit at all.
 Mind you, I do have a theory why he so often excludes items that seem quite significant: he used Country Life photographs for his book.
 If he had taken dozens of his own photographs as I do then he would have remembered better.

-That said, every photograph on this page is by my partner in connects church crawling, Bonnie Herrick.
+That said, every photograph on this page is by my partner in church crawling, Bonnie Herrick.
 A computing problem managed to wipe all mine.
 So there are not many exterior shots because her focus (pun intended) is more on the art within.
-But most of the pictures are identical to the ones I lost - just better focused by Ms Meticulous.
+But most of the pictures are identical to the ones I lost - just better-focused by Ms Meticulous.

-The lowest part of the tower its lancet windows is clearly in late twelfth or early thirteenth century Early English style.
+The lowest part of the tower with its lancet windows is clearly in late twelfth or early thirteenth century Early English style.
 The north arcade and the chancel arch are from the fourteenth century but Victorian remodelling has robbed them of their mediaeval character.
-A disastrous tower collapse in 1759 means that its upper parts date from then.
+The upper parts date from 1759 after a tower collapse.

 The font is from the naive tradition of Norman sculpture a circular piece with crude figures and stylised decoration.
 The ancient stones in the south aisle are the most fascinating pieces here.
-They seem to have been carved by the same sculptor and, curiously, nobody seems to have much idea of where they were originally placed. arcading decoration on one or two stones point towards an early post-Conquest date but it is certainly true that the figure carving is off indeterminate age and could as easily be pre- as post-Conquest.
-We must, however, on balance say that the whole collection - with one possible exception - is likely to be Norman.
+They seem to have been carved by the same sculptor and, curiously, nobody seems to have much idea of where they were originally placed.
+Arcading decoration on one or two stones point towards an early post-Conquest date but it is certainly true that the figure carving is off indeterminate age and could as easily be pre- as post-Conquest.
+We must say on the balance of probability that the collection - with at least one exception - is likely but not certain to be Norman.

-The church is very much in the Cheshire tradition of large sandstone buildingd, mainly in the Perpendicular style.
+The church is very much in the Cheshire tradition of large sandstone building, mainly in the Perpendicular style.
 Acton stands out for its sculptures and monuments inside.
-Better still, ir is just over a mile from the large town churchj of Nantwich with its extensive misericord range.
+Better still, it is just over a mile from the large town church of Nantwich with its extensive misericord range.
 If you visit one you really will be missing out if you don’t visit the other.

 Acton Web (101)